JustinRoderick/JustinRoderick/README.md

 # Justin Roderick 🦕

 <div>
-Hello my name is Justin Roderick and i'm a computer science student at the University of Central Florida.
-I'm passionate about web/application development and machine learning.
+Hello, my name is Justin Roderick and i'm a computer science student at the University of Central Florida.
+I'm passionate about web/application development, machine learning, and MedTech.
 </div>
 <br/>